Hotel Inhumans: Anime

 An anime television series adaptation was announced on November 8, 2024.
 It is produced by Bridge and directed by Tetsurō Amino, with series composition and screenplays by Shōji Yonemura, Shingo Fujisaski designing the characters, and Koharu of Charan-Po-Rantan composing the music.
-The series aired from July 6 to September 28, 2025 on TV Tokyo and its affiliates.
+The series aired from July 6 to September 28, 2025, on TV Tokyo and its affiliates.
 The opening theme song is "Mister Moonlight" (ミスター・ムーンライト, Misutā・Mūnraito), performed by imase, while the ending theme song is "Merry Go Round", performed by Noa.
 Crunchyroll streams the series.
 Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.

 After the final episode of the first season, a second season was announced.
+It will be co-produced by Aisle, Bridge's subsidiary studio, with the main staff returning from the first season.
+It is set to premiere on October 4, 2026.
+The opening theme song is "Rasen" (螺旋), performed by Gan, while the ending theme song is "Sweet Pea" (スイートピー, Suītopī), performed by Phantom Siita.